-The Sierra Leone Travel Authorization was implemented to screen and test incoming international travelers in an effort to overcome the risks associated with the coronavirus pandemic.
+The Sierra Leone Travel Authorization was implemented to screen incoming international travelers for COVID-19 related symptoms, identify their travel history and store contact details in order to overcome the risks associated with traveling during the coronavirus pandemic.

-Passengers arriving at Freetown Lungi International airport are required to get both a COVID-19 PCR and an RDT test in addition to the negative test result required to be approved for the Travel Authorization to Sierra Leone.
-Tourists who test negative for the RDT test will be allowed to leave the airport and travel to their final destination, where they must adhere to the country’s safety protocols while waiting for the PCR test result that will be delivered in no more than 48 hours.
+Tourists from low-risk countries who test negative for the RDT test will be allowed to continue travel to their final destination, where they must self-isolate while waiting for the PCR test result that will be delivered in no more than 48 hours.